-Live-in Caregivers look after children, the elderly, or people with disabilities.
-This care must be given in a private home and the caregiver must live with the people they care for.
-Work in a nursery school, nursing home, or other public or privately-run care giving institution doesn't qualify under the Live-in Caregiver Program.
+In-home Caregivers look after children, the elderly, or a person with significant disabilities.
+Typically this care must be given in a private home although the caregiver is no longer required to live with the people they care for.
+Work in a nursery school, nursing home, or other public or privately-run caregiving institution would rarely, if ever, qualify for a work permit under the In-home Caregiver Program.

 Note that this was previously known as the "Canadian Live-in Caregiver Program".

 Canadians in general are usually not willing to live and work in someone else's home whether it is for the purpose of being available to care for the children and home while the parents are at work or to care for a senior who needs someone around 24 hours a day to ensure safety.
 To address this problem, the federal government introduced a program to enable private households to hire caregivers from abroad.
 This program is now called the 'In-home Caregiver Program' and it allows suitably qualified people from other countries to enter Canada and work in private homes as In-home Caregivers.